openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 **After node reboot, one blockdevice became inactive and another blockdevice was created.**

-**Symptom:** When a node in the cluster rebooted.
-A blockdevice resource on that node was marked as inactive and a new resource was created.
+**Symptom:** When a node in the cluster is rebooted, A blockdevice resource on that node was marked as inactive and a new resource was created.
 The new blockdevice also has the same details as the old one.

 **Troubleshooting:**